 Rather than partial DAC and dilution, aqueous alkalinity may be directly delivered to the ocean at higher concentrations as long as natural or engineered dilution rates in the mixing zone avoid unwanted precipitation and stay within permitted bounds.
-Alternatively, when discharged within permitted turbidity limits, more slowly dissolving forms of particulate alkalinity such as $Mg(OH){2(s)}$ could be used to distribute the added alkalinity more evenly in space and time (Fakhraee et al., 2023).
+Alternatively, when discharged within permitted turbidity limits, more slowly dissolving forms of particulate alkalinity such as Mg(OH){2s} could be used to distribute the added alkalinity more evenly in space and time (Fakhraee, et al., 2023).

-A process that is very related to OAE using chloride brines is "indirect ocean capture", or IOC (de Lannoy et al., 2018; Eisaman et al., 2018; Eisaman, 2020), also referred to as "direct ocean capture", "direct ocean removal" (DOR), or "CO2 removal from ocean water" (Kim et al., 2023).
-This approach employs alkalinity cycling to remove CO2 from the ocean, but without a net increase in ocean alkalinity or DIC (total dissolved inorganic carbon).
-Because the net alkalinity is not enhanced in this process, it should not be labeled as OAE.
+A process that is very related to OAE using chloride brines is "indirect ocean capture" or IOC (de Lannoy et al. 2018; Eisaman et al. 2018; Eisaman et al. 2020), also referred to as "direct ocean capture", "direct ocean removal" (DOR), or "CO2 removal from ocean water" (Kim et al., 2023).
+This approach employs alkalinity cycling to remove CO2 from the ocean, but without a net increase in ocean alkalinity or DIC.
+Because the net alkalinity is not enhanced in this process, it should not be labelled as OAE.
 In one version of this approach, electrodialysis is first used to generate HCl(aq) and NaOH(aq) from brine streams containing NaCl(aq).
-The acid is used to acidify seawater, decreasing its pH and alkalinity and shifting all its DIC to dissolved CO_2 gas, which is then vacuum-stripped out of the seawater (de Lannoy et al., 2018; Eisaman et al., 2018).
+The acid is used to acidify seawater, decreasing its pH and alkalinity, and shifting all its DIC to dissolved CO2 gas, which is then vacuum stripped out of the seawater (de Lannoy et al. 2018; Eisaman et al. 2018).
 The alkaline base is then added to the now decarbonized seawater to restore its lost alkalinity, resulting in CO2 moving from the air to the seawater to restore equilibrium, thereby replacing the vacuum-stripped CO2.
 At a high level, this approach uses the ocean as a pump, in contrast to OAE, which uses the ocean as a sponge.
-In a second version of this approach, the NaOH(aq) is added to seawater to remove CO_2 as $CaCO{3(s)}$, with additional NaOH(aq) then added to restore this lost alkalinity and draw CO2 from the air to replace the removed CO2 (de Lannoy et al., 2018; Eisaman et al., 2018).
-The precipitation of CaCO{3(s)} reduces alkalinity (resulting either in lower efficiency of CO2 removal per unit of added alkalinity in the case of OAE or a release of CO2 in cases where the precipitation occurs in the absence of an alkalinity addition), making this second version relatively inefficient from a CO2 removal perspective, but this may be pursued if other considerations such as ease of verification outweigh this inefficiency.
-A third version of this approach relies primarily on the precipitation of $Mg(OH)2$, in addition to the precipitation of some CaCO3. and prevents release of CO2 in the process of CaCO3 precipitation by generating alkalinity at a sufficiently high rate to keep the pH at a constant target value (La Plante et al., 2021, 2023).
+In a second version of this approach, the NaOH (aq) is added to seawater to remove CO2 as CaCO3(s), with additional NaOH(aq) then added to restore this lost alkalinity and draw CO2 from the air to replace the removed CO2 (de Lannoy et al. 2018; Eisaman et al. 2018).
+The precipitation of CaCO{3(s)} reduces alkalinity (resulting in either in lower efficiency of CO2 removal per unit of added alkalinity in the case of OAE, or a releases of CO2 in cases where the precipitation occurs in the absence of an alkalinity addition), making this second version relatively inefficient from a CO2-removal perspective, but may be pursued if other considerations such as ease of verification outweigh this inefficiency.
+A third version of this approach relies primarily on the precipitation of Mg(OH)2, in addition to the precipitation of some CaCO3, and prevents release of CO2 in the process of CaCO3 precipitation by generating alkalinity at a sufficiently high rate to keep the pH at a constant target value (La Plante et al. 2021; La Plante et al., 2023).

-2.2 Technical summary - non-chloride brines and minerals
+3.2.2 Technical Summary - non-chloride brines and minerals

-In addition to the production of alkalinity from chloride salts discussed above, hydroxides can also be electrochemically produced from non-chloride salt solutions such as Na, K, Ca, or Mg sulfates, nitrates, or carbonates.
+In addition to the production of alkalinity from chloride salts discussed above, hydroxides can also be electrochemically produced from non-chloride salt solutions such as Na, K, Ca or Mg sulphates, nitrates or carbonates.
 One disadvantage of such an approach is that such salts are much less naturally abundant or less soluble than chloride salts, though they can be present in waste streams.
-However, as is described in this paper, they can be produced from mineral sources of metal cations and recycled anions.
-Because of electrochemical issues with nitrate salts and because carbonate salts present more limited net carbonation potential and often have less solubility, the focus here is on metal sulfate salts.
+However, as will be described, they can be produced from mineral sources of metal cation \underline{s} and recycled anions.
+Because of electrochemical issues with nitrate salts and because carbonate salts present more limited net carbonation potential and often have less solubility, the focus here will be on metal sulphate salts.